lms4w/githubTrainingPH/NextSteps.md

 * _Italics_
 * **Bold**

-3. Create a new branch, then merge it with the master
+3. Create a new branch, then merge it with the master.

 NB: To make headings display properly, you need to ensure there is a space between the pound sign and the text.